 The training process is supervised with plots for the loss on the training and validation set to check if everything works well and to optimise the learning process.

 The plots for training history is used to find the best number of epochs for the two learning phases.
-During phase 1 validation loss flattens at epoch 5 (4 in plot ) and in phase 2 the val loss flattens at epoch 8 (12 in plot)
+During phase 1 validation loss flattens at

-The plots for training history is used to find the best number of epochs for the two learning phases.
-During phase 1 validation loss flattens at epoch 5 (4 in a plot ) and in phase 2 the val loss flattens at epoch 8 (12 in plot)
+epoch 5 (4 in a plot ) and in phase 2 the val loss flattens at epoch 8 (12

 Out of the different models model8 was chosen as it’s EMD loss value is the lowest and its accuracy is the highest among all models on the test set.
 The results are trustful, as the test set is the “official” test set for AVA and the model never saw these images during training or validation.
 An interesting fact is that this model performs slightly better than model9, which was trained with double the number of training images.